apples/silk/README.md

 Currently, the only way to cancel a task is with `Fiber.StopAllTasks()`.
 This method removes all tasks from the fiber's pending task list, and fulfills their result future with `TaskResult.Stopped`.
+If there is a task currently being executed, it will only be stopped if it returns a `Waiting` status.

 ## Serialization